C2SM/git-course/beyond/slides/slides.md

   - Anyone lacking a GitHub account needs one now
 - About 30 minutes - exercise most likely to overrun
 - Two logistics points to state clearly:
-  - Clone the fork somewhere outside `advanced_git` - avoids colliding with the morning's practice repositories
+  - Clone the fork somewhere outside `git_beyond` - avoids colliding with the morning's practice repositories
   - They will need to authenticate when pushing - set up an SSH key or token now if missing
 - Protect the review half - it is what people skip when time runs short
   - Leaving a real comment on a colleague's PR is the whole point of pairing